NHS Dental Charges

 Do I have to pay for my treatment?

 - What is included in each band?
-Understanding NHS charges from April 2020.
+Understanding NHS charges from April 2020, before the current lift in prices.

 - Check the NHS England Health Costs for further details.

-*Please note: As at 9th April 2020, there does not appear to be any legislation published for this ministerial decision, but it is reported on the government’s NHS BSA dental portal in the April 2020 Dentist Bulletin.
+*Please note: As at 9th April 2020, there was a freeze on NHS dental fees.
+There did not appear to be any legislation published for this ministerial decision, but it was reported on the government’s NHS BSA dental portal in the April 2020 Dentist Bulletin.

 Dentistry is one of the few NHS services where you have to pay a contribution towards the cost of your care.
-To help understanding NHS dental charges each year, the information on this page explains what you may have to pay for your NHS dental treatment.
+The information on this page explains what we may have to pay for our NHS dental treatment to help our understanding of NHS dental charges each year, and how fees change.

-- Emergency dental treatment – £22.70 This covers emergency care in a primary care NHS dental practice such as pain relief or a temporary filling.
+- Emergency dental treatment – £23.80 This covers emergency conditions in a primary care NHS dental practice, such as pain relief or a temporary filling.

 Also good to know: